-It is easy to feel grateful when you have health, wealth and leisure time.
-But having an attitude of gratitude in times of illness, financial struggle and distress is a different story.
-Here is a headline from December 2015: “The suicide rate in Alberta climbs 30% in the wake of mass oil-patch layoffs.”
-CBC News
+It is easy to feel grateful when you have health, wealth, leisure time and freedom of movement.
+But having an attitude of gratitude in times of illness, financial struggle, distress, and the requirement to physically distance is a different story.
+Here is a December 2020 headline from CBC, “Dealing with a lot: Suicide crisis calls mount during COVID-19 pandemic.”
+For example, the Calgary Distress Centre reported suicide-related calls, texts and chats increased in October by sixty-six percent.

-Increases in depression and suicide are familiar statistics in times of recession.
-But people with high resilience continue to count their blessings; yes, even during a recession it is possible.
+Increases in depression and suicide are familiar statistics in times of recession and troubled times.
+But people with high resilience continue to count their blessings.
 They remind themselves of Meister Eckhardt’s quote,

 If the only prayer you ever say in your entire life is ‘thank you,’ it will be enough.”